Jimmy Ochieng

 Biography

-Jimmy Ochieng is a PhD student in The Media School at Indiana University.
-His research has been published in Journalism & Mass Communication Quarterly, The International Journal of Press/Politics, African Journalism Studies, Newspaper Research Journal and International Journal of Communication.
+Jimmy Ochieng is pursuing a PhD in The Media School at Indiana University.
 His research areas include political communication, media effects and political behavior, and mediation and reconciliation.
+He has actively contributed to peace initiatives in Africa collaborating with the African Union Panel of Eminent African Personalities, United Nations, Centre for Humanitarian Dialogue and Berghof Foundation.
+His research has been published in Journalism & Mass Communication Quarterly, The International Journal of Press/Politics, African Journalism Studies, Newspaper Research Journal and International Journal of Communication and Health Communication.

 Recent Publications